This is how it all started:

 - Association of California School Administrators (ACSA) Leadership Magazine – November, 2015

 - University of Southern California (USC) Welcoming Practices Newsletter – May, 2015

 - Association of California School Administrators (ACSA) Leadership Magazine – March, 2015

 - Association of California School Administrators (ACSA) EdCal News – March, 2014

 - Union Tribune Newspaper – February, 2013

 In an effort to build their professional and educational knowledge base through collegial collaboration with other district level administrators, they successfully completed both the ACSA Special Education Academy and the ACSA Pupil Services Academy.
-Additionally, Mr. Tyler and Ms. Higgins Perez are Certified Trainers for the International Institute for Restorative Practices.
+Additionally, Mr. Tyler and Ms. Higgins are Certified Trainers for the International Institute for Restorative Practices.

 Time to "spread the word":

-After the successful implementation of the Alternative Learning Center Model in their current district, Mr. Tyler and Ms. Higgins Perez launched the Blue Water Educational Consulting Company with a commitment to helping educators reach ALL students with appropriate educational options and social/emotional support.
+After the successful implementation of the Alternative Learning Center Model in their current district, Mr. Tyler and Ms. Higgins launched the Blue Water Educational Consulting Company with a commitment to helping educators reach ALL students with appropriate educational options and social/emotional support.
 The Blue Water Team works with schools and districts throughout the state to analyze their programs and results in working with both at risk and online learners.
 They visit campuses, identify concerns, offer implementation strategies and suggest possible ways in which the Alternative Learning Center Model could positively impact student achievement by tailoring the model to each district and school site's specific needs.